 Satan--like the devious con artist he is--has pulled off hundreds of counterfeit miracles in history and managed to dupe some people into thinking he is God.
 The devil is saving his best con for last.
 What is it?

 Stephen and Scott discuss questions phoned in by listeners.
 Please note that there is NO transcript available for this program.
-Due to production restraints, this program is a repeat of QA13 which originally aired November 2015.
+Due to production demands, this program is a repeat of QA32 which aired in July 2017.